ibpsa/project1/meetings/2016-10-24-gensim/thursday/FMU/README.md

 # Example for exporting and importing FMUs

-This example export an FMU for a controller and imports it in a system model.
+This example exports an FMU for a controller and imports it in a system model.